maelvls/maelvls.github.io/content/2020/how-can-packets-come-back/index.md

    scalable since it only uses DNAT, which means no need to remember anything.
-3. Most packet forwarding in Kubernetes relies on stateless DNATing (e.g. hostPorts).
-Some parts of Kubernetes rely on stateful SNAT rewritting, for example when you use `policy: Cluster` in a which is the default policy for a Service.
+3. Most packet forwarding in Kubernetes relies on stateless DNATing (e.g.
+   `hostPort` or `nodePort`).
+Some parts of Kubernetes rely on stateful SNAT rewritting, for example when you use `externalTrafficPolicy:
+   Cluster` in a which is the default policy for a Service.
 The following diagram shows where this rewriting happens (extracted from the diagram shown at the beginning of the post):

    <img alt="Packet's source is rewritten (SNAT) because of the 'policy: Cluster' that is set in the Service." src="kubernetes-snat-cluster-ip.svg" width="50%"/>